subpage banner

 4. NIR

-The Constitution allows 50% of the ELTRROR on relevant assets (i.e., net assets invested by GIC, MAS, and Temasek, minus Government liabilities) to be spent in the annual Budget.
+The Constitution allows up to 50% of the expected long-term real rate of return (ELTRROR) on relevant assets (i.e., net assets invested by GIC, MAS, and Temasek, minus Government liabilities) to be spent in the annual Budget.
 The ELTRROR has to be approved by the President each year.
-In the event that the Government and President do not agree to any of the expected rates of return, the 20-year historical average rate of return will be used to compute how much the Government can spend.
+In the event that the Government and President do not agree to the ELTRROR, the 20-year historical average rate of return will be used to determine the NIR to be taken into the Budget in that year.

 NII